Sanarate FC

 Sanarate Fútbol Club is a Guatemalan professional football club from Sanarate, El Progreso Department.
-It was founded in 1958 and competes in the Segunda División, the third tier of Guatemalan football.
+It was founded in 1958 and competes in the Liga Segunda División, the third tier of Guatemalan football.

 History

 They were first promoted to the highest level in their history in 1959, one year after their foundation but were relegated three years later.
 Subsequently, they competed in lower divisions until they reached promotion to Segunda División de Ascenso in 1990.